AiMO-MO-MO/Fantasy-Football-Prediction/README.md

 ![image](https://github.com/AiMO-MO-MO/Fantasy-Football-Prediction/assets/130156500/f8a48a15-6bcb-49c8-b2da-acee8952746b)

-Not all the fields are applicable for each specific position, a WR or Running Back would rarely have Passing Yards or Passing TDs, so we analyzed the feature importance per position.
-These following heatmaps helped narrow down the proper features to use for each positions model.
+Not all the fields are applicable for each specific position, a Wide Reciever or Running Back would rarely have Passing Yards or Passing TDs.
+These following heatmaps narrowed down the featues to be used for each model.

 ### Feature Heatmap:
 **QB:**